d782/d782/README.md

 - 👋 Hi, I’m Diego Cano
-- 👀 I’m interested in programming and bilogy
+- 👀 I’m interested in programming and biology
 - 🌱 I’m currently learning keras
 - 💞️ I’m looking to collaborate on python and javascript projects
 - 📫 How to reach me ...